vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 ## Introduction

-Each solution is provided with a battery of test unity and a code structure under the src directory.
+Each solution is provided with a battery of unit tests and a code structure under the src directory looks like the following tree:

 - src
     - test